Edward Mayrand

-Edward M. Mayrand, Jr. (1947–2011) was an American serial killer and rapist who strangled three women in New England between 1983 and 1994.
+Edward M. Mayrand Jr. (1947–2011) was an American serial killer and rapist who strangled three women in New England between 1983 and 1994.
 Convicted of the 1994 murder of Patricia Paquette in Providence, Rhode Island, he died in prison from lung cancer before he could be charged with two other deaths in Massachusetts and New Hampshire, to which he was posthumously linked via DNA.

 Prior criminal history

 A drifter who often changed residences, Mayrand's criminal record dated back to at least 1975, with convictions of rape, assault and illegal possession of firearms.
-In one notable case, he met a woman at a bar in Warwick, Massachusetts, and when she accepted a ride from him, he drove her to a remote area.
+In one notable case, he met a woman at a bar in Warwick, Rhode Island, and when she accepted a ride from him, he drove her to a remote area.
 There, he punched and choked the woman with her own scarf before driving her to a cemetery, where he raped her.
 Miraculously, she managed to escape, running naked through the woods until she reached a house and called for help.
 For this, Mayrand was arrested and imprisoned until the fall of 1983, when he was released on parole.